robOcity/ai-course/week-6-acting-in-an-uncertain-world.md

     1. Illustrate how belief nets allow intelligent agents to make better decisions when facing uncertainty.

-    2. Estimate probabilities for moves for example problems.
+    2. Estimate probabilities for moves for environments such as Wumpus World.

 3. **Readings**